Aaron-Storm/drum-machine/README.md

-# Simple drum machine created with react.js
+# Simple drum machine created with CRA

-## The project is part of the FCC certification.
+## This project is part of the FCC Front End Development certification.